open-amt-cloud-toolkit/docs/docs/Reference/EA/localtlsconfig.md

         <figcaption>Figure 1: Enterprise Assistant Settings Menu</figcaption>
     </figure>

-3. Under **RPC Client** section, set a **Username** of your choice.
+3. Under **RPC Client** section, for **Address**, choose the IP Address or FQDN of the EA Server.

+4. Set a **Username** of your choice.

-4. Set a **Password** of your choice.
+5. Set a **Password** of your choice.

-5. Set an alpha-numeric **Security Key** of your choice.
+6. Set a 256-bit alpha-numeric **Security Key** of your choice.
 This key is used when generating JWT tokens for authentication between RPC-Go and EA communication.

+    ??? note "Note - Security Key Length"

+        Symmetric encryption algorithms such as AES (Advanced Encryption Standard) require keys of specific lengths, typically 128-bits (16 bytes), 192-bits (24 bytes), or 256-bits (32 bytes) for AES. **For the Security Key, a 256-bit key is required.** Providing a shorter key will not work.

-6. The `Device Name` is the name used to configure the domain controller for each device account.
+7. The `Device Name` is the name used to configure the domain controller for each device account.
 Using `Node Identifier` is more secure due to the inability to be tampered with but is less friendly to maintain as a user.

-7. `Security Groups` will list all of the security groups of the domain controller that have been created within the Computers group.
+8. `Security Groups` will list all of the security groups of the domain controller that have been created within the Computers group.
 When Enterprise Assistant creates a new Computer account (like a new AMT device), it will join the selected Security Groups.

-8. Provide the Certificate Authority and click the checkmark.
+9. Provide the Certificate Authority and click the checkmark.

-9. It will then list the available Certificate Templates to choose from.
+10. It will then list the available Certificate Templates to choose from.
 This will let you select a template specifically created for AMT.
 See [TLS Certificate Template](tlsCertTemplate.md) for additional steps on creating a template.

-10. Choose how to issue the certificate.
+11. Choose how to issue the certificate.
 Typically, `SAM Account Name` is most commonly used as the `Common Name`.

     !!! example "Example - Configured Settings"
         <figure class="figure-image">